maplee0/phototonic/README.md

 ### Notice

-This fork contains a bug fix.
+This fork contains a cropping bug fix.

 ### About